 B.F.A, Maryland Institute College of Art, 1980

-My research focuses on the culture of work, management practice, manufacturing technology, and the methods and motivations of technological change.
+My research focuses on the culture of work, management practice, manufacturing technology, agricultural history, and the methods and motivations of technological change.
 Throughout my professional life I have been involved with industrial history and the effort to preserve the working history of the nation.
 At the Smithsonian since 1985 I have curated and co-curated numerous exhibitions including: American Enterprise; Bittersweet Harvest: The Bracero Program 1942-1964; Treasures of American History; Barriers to Bridges: Asian American Immigration after Exclusion; America on the Move; Between a Rock and a Hard Place: A History of American Sweatshops, 1820 - Present; Images of Steel, 1860 - 1994; and Who's In Charge: Workers and Managers in the United States.
 In January 2019 I will be opening a small exhibition, Hidden Workers, Forgotten Lives: Chinese Immigrants and the Transcontinental Railroad.
 In 1981 I helped open the Baltimore Museum of Industry in a renovated cannery building on the city’s historic waterfront.

 - Hidden Workers, Forgotten Lives: Chinese Immigrants and the Transcontinental Railroad– exhibition in development